Richard Simmons Missing Again? Why He Wants To Be Left Alone

-News of Richard Simmons missing have been around for three years.
-On February 15, 2014, Richard Simmons didn’t show up to teach a class at his Beverly Hills fitness studio, and ever since then he’s been absent from the public eye.
+News of Richard Simmons missing has been around for three years.
+On February 15, 2014, Richard Simmons didn’t show up to teach a class at his Beverly Hills fitness studio, and ever since then, he’s been absent from the public eye.

 #RichardSimmons‘s Explanation For His 2-Year Disappearance Makes Perfect Sense #RichardSimmons https://t.co/xNVWatfs1K pic.twitter.com/KsfUEKsQOx